Georgetown University to introduce degree program for Maryland inmates

 Howard said education can counteract some of the stigma formerly incarcerated people face upon release, particularly when they look for employment.

-And, there are less tangible benefits, said Erin Shaffer, a psychologist and associate director of behavioral sciences at the Patuxent Institution.
+And, there are less tangible benefits, said Erin Shaffer, director of Patuxent Institution.

 “While higher education certainly affords the opportunity to acquire book knowledge,” Shaffer said, “what can be just as significant is that the process of pursuing a college degree is challenging and it creates an immense amount of self-discipline.”